 Our handcrafted leather goods start with the best possible raw materials.
 We use only the highest quality leather, canvas, and denim, from the best tanneries in the world.

 Our palette of exceptional materials delivers timeless style and unparalleled durability, so you can pass your Orox bag, purse, or pack on to your kids, grandkids, or whoever else is lucky enough to be next in line to receive these heirlooms.

-We select our materials with great care and use them in ways that ensure optimal performance and longevity.
-Below you can find out more about their character, history, and properties.
+We select our materials with great care and use them in ways that ensure optimal performance that will last you a lifetime.
+Below you can read more about their character, history, and properties.

 English Bridle Leather